Students from EU countries do not need a visa to study in Ireland.

-- An original letter signed by the College Registrar (on the headed paper of the College) stating that the applicant has completed the course of study satisfactorily and the date results were made available.
+- An original letter signed by the College Registrar (on the headed paper of the College) stating that the applicant has completed the course of study satisfactorily, the award classification, and the date results were made available.
 An 'Awaiting Graduation' letter can be used for this purpose and can be requested through the Student Portal.
 See here for more information.

 The normal fees for the issuing of Certificates of Registration will apply to this Scheme.